Sizing a swim spa pool might be one of the most challenging questions when purchasing a spa tub.

 B. 6 feet 6 inches-7 feet 9 inches

 Spas of this size are the jack-of-all-trades of the section, making them ideal for gatherings.
-Tall people will find a lot of enjoyment in these hot tubs, and your pool or spa parties will have the added benefit of not being hamstrung by the spa size.
+Tall people will find a lot of enjoyment in these hot tubs, and your pool or spa parties will benefit from not being hamstrung by the spa size.

 You can easily have more than four people in these spas.